eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 ### 2.1 Authentication of ServicePrincipals

 When Identity API requests are received by the web server, it (or a related function) must be able to derive the `ServicePrincipal` from the request context.
-In other words, it must be able to determine which participant sent the request.
+The `ServicePrincipal` is the internal representation of a user.
+In IdentityHub, users are called "participant contexts".
+In other words, IdentityHub must be able to determine which participant sent the request.
-For that, the Identity API should employ methods that are widely known, such as Basic Auth or API keys.
+For that, the Identity API employs methods that are widely known, such as Basic Auth or API keys.

 Authentication (=user identification) should happen before the request is matched onto a controller method, so that the handling controller method can inject the `ServicePrincipal` using standard JAX-RS features: